Beyond the Beta Lorenz Curve: A New Parametric Family for Poverty and Inequality Estimation: Introduction

 \section{Introduction}

-At the core of the 2030 Agenda for Sustainable Development, the eradication of poverty and the reduction of inequality are central objectives of the global development agenda.
+The eradication of poverty and the reduction of inequality sit at the very heart of the 2030 Agenda for Sustainable Development and its global milestones.
 To monitor progress toward these goals, it is essential to measure poverty and inequality on a regular basis using high-quality data.
-In this sense, international initiatives have been developed to increase the availability of data and methodological harmonization across countries and over time.
+To this end, several international initiatives have emerged to expand data availability and improve methodological harmonization across countries and over time.
 This is the role played by the Poverty and Inequality Platform (PIP) developed by the World Bank, which offers regularly updated indicators for cross-country comparisons and intertemporal analyses of the evolution of poverty and inequality.
-Complementary to this initiative, the World Inequality Lab has developed the World Inequality Database, which offers detailed distributional estimates through the systematic integration of available data from surveys, tax records, and national accounts.
+Complementary to this initiative, the World Inequality Database (WID) offers detailed distributional estimates through the systematic integration of available data from surveys, tax records, and national accounts.

 These efforts, however, are often undermined by the limited availability of individual-level data.
 Even today, no microdata on individual incomes are available for several countries, including Algeria, China, Guyana, Turkmenistan, Trinidad and Tobago, Venezuela, and the United Arab Emirates, and data limitations are even more pronounced for earlier periods \citep{wb_handbook}.\footnote{In the case of China, although survey projects such as the China Household Income Project (CHIP) collect detailed household-level information, access to microdata is restricted and not systematically available for international research or long historical comparisons.
 Consequently, for most empirical applications, researchers must rely on grouped income shares (e.g., quintiles or deciles), which constitute the only consistently accessible source of distributional information.} When only grouped or tabulated data are available, parametric models are a valuable tool for reconstructing the underlying income distribution, from which poverty and inequality measures can be estimated \citep{jorda2021}.